HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/DCMoE/Readme.md

 # Dynamic Capacity MoE (Preview)

-Dynamic-Capacity Mixture-of-Experts (MoE) improves efficiency and adaptability in large models by introducing **dynamic expert allocation** and a flexible expert design.
+Dynamic-Capacity Mixture-of-Experts (DCMoE) improves efficiency and adaptability in large models by introducing **dynamic expert allocation** and a flexible expert design.

  **Dynamic-Capacity Routing**: Instead of using a fixed Top-K strategy, tokens are routed with a **Top-P mechanism** that selects the minimum number of experts needed to reach a probability threshold.
 This allows simple tokens to use fewer experts while complex ones leverage more, reducing wasted computation.
  **Shared Experts**: A small set of always-active experts capture common knowledge across all inputs, offloading the routed experts to specialize in domain-specific patterns.